bradmryan/django-gamenight/README.md

   - Test your Steam Dev Key and Steam Profile ID using a service like Postman, or your browser.
 I suggest using Postman because it will give you more insight into the issue. `http://api.steampowered.com/IPlayerService/GetOwnedGames/v0001/?key=<steam_dev_key>&steamid=<numeric_steam_profile_id>&format=json`
 - Template conflict:
   - gamenight has a `base.html` template in the `gamenight/templates/` folder.
 This may conflict with an already existing `base.html` template.
 If so, delete this file.
 Note that gamenight relies on a `base.html` template that includes a `head` block at the bottom of the `<head>` of the html, a `body` block in the `<body>`, and a `js` block at the bottom of the `<body>`

+### Future updates
+- Put app behind authentication.
+- Allow users to sign up using tokens assigned to players
+- Allow users to vote on a perfered game to play
+- Allow users ability to make purchasing suggestions
+- Allow users to vote on times for group play
+- Allow admin ability to create different groups
+- Display group info, such as Discord info, group play times
+- Distinguish which games are multiplayer/co-op